szTheory/exifcleaner/README.md

 ### Run the app in dev mode

-Clone the repository and cd into the directory.
+Clone the repository and cd into the directory:

 ```bash
 git clone https://github.com/szTheory/exifcleaner.git
 cd exifcleaner
 ```

-Next, install the NPM package dependencies.
+Next, install the NPM package dependencies:

 ```bash
 yarn install